 No matter the reason for your move, the big step can be a significant source of stress.
-It can be overwhelming to see how much stuff you actually have inside your house.
-If you have decided not to use a moving company that has a packing service, you will need your own packing process.
+It can be overwhelming to see how much stuff you have inside your house.
+If you have decided not to use a moving company with a packing service, you will need your own packing process.

 Even if you have decided to use a moving company, you will want to plan out as much of the process as possible.
 This will make packing for a move much easier for your family because you will know where everything is when you move into your new home.

 In addition, planning out the moving process will help you avoid losing the belongings you need while you continue to reside in your current home.
-No one likes the feeling of not knowing where essential household items are just because they have already been packed in a box before moving.
+No one likes not knowing where essential household items are just because they have already been packed in a box before moving.

 Follow these packing tips for a stress-free moving experience.